fab514/playground/packages/02-functions/functions.md

 - parseFloat(20.34324234) will return the same number. parseFloat('20.34324234') The string will again retun as a number. parseInt('20.34324234') will return as the number 20 which is an interger {whole number}.
 - Date.now() does not need an argument it will come back with the amount of milliseconds from apx.
 January 1st 1970.
 - console p = document.querySelector('p'); console.log('p'); The document.querySelector will search for the variable in the document, which in this case is p.
 If the paragraph say <p>Hey how ya doin?</p> this will be shown in javascript.
+- There are functions called doms which works within the html file.
+- When you don't know a variable to put in a certain function you can search online at mozilla developer (mdn).
+Such as in navigation.vibrate()